mbcutts/aitextgen_bot_scaffold/README.md

 # GPT-2/Distilbert text-gen discord bot

-Are you looking to use GPT-2 models to generate text with you discord bot?
+Want to use GPT-2 models to generate text with you discord bot?
 Look no further, just use this simple template.

 ### Setup
 You are going to need to download your /trained_model folder from training with `aitextgen` and place it in the same directory as this python file.
 You also will need to install requirements `aitextgen` and `discord`.